danionescu0/home-automation/README.md

 * Light switches and remote wall socket do not have built in security, the signal can be sniffed and clonned easily

 ### Further improvements ###
-* refactor the code to be more extendable
+* refactor the code to be more extensible
-* light, window switches to be configurable (now are hardcoded for my house)
+* light, window switches etc to be configurable (now are hardcoded for my houss in DataContainer)
 * finish the fingerprint scanner system (with door opening)
 * integrate air conditioning system
 * water, power consumption sensors